Welcome to the “Coffee break with TRANSFAC”

 A series of online sessions hosted by Dr. Alexander Kel, CEO geneXplain GmbH

-The next Coffee break with TRANSFAC will be held on November 26th at 6 PM CET
+The next Coffee break with TRANSFAC will be announced soon

 About the Coffee breaks with TRANSFAC